WOMEN IN STEAM

 Women in STEAM is a photographic journey of women in STEM, and thus, the 'A' for art is inserted into the acronym, encouraging scientists to view their world and communicate their science through art.
 Art is a language everyone can speak.
-These photos speak volumes without even vocalising.
+These photos speak volumes without even vocalizing.

 This exhibit was coordinated by ECOS founder, Melissa Pappas.
-The photographer, Natalie Rutkowska, a UNSW Art and Design student, has worked on science communication projects in the past, joining both research stories and visual arts.
+The photographer, Natalie Rutkowska, a UNSW Art and Design alum, has worked on science communication projects in the past, joining both research stories and visual arts.
 Her work in this exhibit ties together her passion for photography, women empowerment and her curiosity in STEM fields.
 Natalie’s participation in the project sparked a rediscovered love for science while interviewing the impressive women showcased here.
 She is now enrolled in an exercise physiology program at The University of Sydney.

 This photography exhibit was made possible by the UNSW EDI Department grant.

 Having developed a passion for photography from a young age, studying arts within university had always been a dream for Natalie.
 A dream come true after now having graduated with a distinction in the bachelor of fine arts at UNSW.
-Natalie now turns her focus towards working and collaborating, with other creators, on innovative projects.
+Natalie now turns her focus towards working and collaborating with other creators on innovative projects.

 An avid traveler, her camera is never far behind on any of her worldwide adventures.
 In her spare time, she loves creating art and filling her mind with all things science-related.

-A seminar on encouraging gender equality and females in STEM
+A seminar on encouraging gender equality

 Supporting Women in Science is a discussion around the themes of gender equality in academia, the challenges of science careers, the many roles women play in work and life, and the future outlook of females in STEM careers.
 Our three main speakers presented on their science and personal journeys, sharing stories on accomplishments, failures, and ways to encourage equality in research.
-Find them on social media to follow their research stories.